Table of Contents

 If your TV doesn’t support CEC at all, you’re not out of luck, because the Siri remote also has IR.
 Head to Settings > Remotes and Devices > Learn Remote, and you can use the prompts to set it up.

 If your Siri Remote becomes unpaired somehow, hold it near your Apple TV, and hold down the Menu and plus buttons.
 You can only have one Siri Remote paired at a time, but how many of these £65 remote’s are kicking around your house anyhow?

-As a video is playing, you can scrub forward or backward with the Siri Remote, either by dragging your finger across the trackpad, or press the right side of the trackpad to go forward 10 seconds, and the left side to go back 10 seconds.
+As a video is playing, you can scrub forward or backwards with the Siri Remote, either by dragging your finger across the trackpad or press the right side of the trackpad to go forward 10 seconds, and the left side to go back 10 seconds.
 (Skipping forward obviously doesn’t work during Hulu ads.)

 You can even navigate with your voice.
 Just hold the microphone button and say, “Skip forward 30 seconds,” or “Go back 2 minutes,” or even “Play this from the beginning.”
 If you just missed a line of dialogue, try, “What did she say?” to jump back to the beginning of the actor’s speech.

-When you’re watching a video, you can give the trackpad a quick swipe down to access other options, like turning on subtitles, or choosing an AirPlay speaker to send audio to.
+When you’re watching a video, you can give the trackpad a quick swipe down to access other options, like turning on subtitles, or choose an AirPlay speaker to send audio to.

 After you press Play to start a song, you can still see the rest of the album or playlist by clicking once on the touchscreen.
 Swipe all the way up for the ellipses (…) button, which holds more options.
 In true Apple Music fashion, those options vary based on what you’re doing.